 APS-C is a stop less than full-frame, and 2 stops less than medium format.
 For the purpose of subject isolation, f/2 on APS-C has the look of f/2.8 in full-frame and f/4 medium format.
 Micro 4/3rds is another stop below, and so on down the line.

-You can learn more about DoF in photography in our guide.
+You can learn more about this in our DoF in photography article or in our PDF photography basics guide.

 Camera Sensor Size in Low Light Photography